 A committee of member municipalities selects board members.
 Once selected, they will receive mandatory training provided through Municipal Affairs and will receive remuneration for their responsibilities and time spent serving on the board.

 Preference will be given to those with expertise on quasi-judicial boards or administrative boards, or those with an assessment, legal or valuation background.
-Equally important is the ability to compose professional documents, and efficient computer skills.
+Equally important is the ability to compose professional documents.
 However, those who have an interest in property assessment are also encouraged to apply.
 If interested, you must be available during the day for training and hearings.

-For more information on the Central Alberta Regional Assessment Review Board including a list of partnering municipalities, visit www.reddeer.ca/rarb.
+For more information on the Central Alberta Regional Assessment Review Board including a list of partner municipalities, visit www.reddeer.ca/rarb.

 For more information contact: